basp/notes/looping.md

 > and stream and transform throughout your whole process...
 > Just saying.

-Look, we're gonna probably use a `List<T>` in there anyway.
+We're gonna probably use a `List<T>` in there anyway.
 A `List<string>` in this case.
-If you're gonna solve this by copying bytes and involving buffers and such you fail automatically.
+If you're gonna solve this by copying bytes and involving buffers you're probably doing it wrong.

 Due to the interface (method signature) we're gonna have to `ToArray()` that list anyway.
 I would probably write something like this: